 Recollection Banner

-The Recollection typefaces attempt to capture the spirit of Australian graphic design between 1960–1990.
+Recollection attempts to capture the spirit of Australian graphic design between 1960–1990.
 It refers to this rich period by looking inward, through the well-established intentions and aesthetic tropes of the time, to arrive at a familiar typographic form.
+The Recollection typefaces were instigated by Dominic Hofstede as a response to his ongoing archival project Re:collection.

 Recollection type specimen, Dominic Hofstede, 2013.